pantheon-systems/google-map-gutenberg-block/readme.txt

 == Installation ==

-The Map Embed Gutenberg Block for Google Maps By Pantheon plugin can be installed just like you would install any other WordPress plugin.
+This plugin can be installed just like you would install any other WordPress plugin.
 Because Google Map embes require an API key you'll need to provide a valid API key in plugin settings as well.
 See the detailed steps below.

 1. Install and activate the Gutenberg plugin if you are on a WordPress version <= `5.0`
 1. Upload the plugin to the `/wp-content/plugins/` directory